Barber cut hair for generations

-John Stiglmire worked at the same location, John’s Barber Styling at 525 Cherokee St., for nearly 60 years.
+LEAVENWORTH—John Stiglmire worked at the same location, John’s Barber Styling at 525 Cherokee St., for nearly 60 years.
+He died June 2 at the age of 85.

-He opened the shop Aug.
+Stiglmire opened his shop Aug.
 16, 1960.
 He later was joined in the business by family members, according to one of his daughters, Megan Broom.

-Broom said she knows generations of people who were customers of her father.
+Broom said generations of people were customers of her father.
 Growing up, she often heard from people who received their first haircut from her father.

 “He was a really good guy,” she said.